-Raised first in Charlottesville, Virginia and then in a rural community near St. Paul, Minnesota, Christoff attended the University of Minnesota as an undergraduate majoring in International Relations and achieving Chinese language certification.
+Raised first in Charlottesville, Virginia and then in a rural community near St. Paul, Minnesota, Peg Christoff attended the University of Minnesota as an undergraduate majoring in International Relations and achieving Chinese language certification.
 She received a dissertation research grant from the Pacific Cultural Foundation (Taiwan) to conduct field research in China; and received a doctorate in International Relations from the American University in Washington, D.C.
 (1984).
 After teaching for Boston University’s Graduate Program in International Relations in Europe (1985-1987) and for the University of Cincinnati (1988-1991), she became an independent scholar in Chicago’s Chinatown (1992-1999).
 Upon relocating to Washington, D.C. in 2000, Christoff pursued a career in government service that included helping to establish a scholarly center in the Library of Congress, The John W. Kluge Center, and managing China debates on Capitol Hill for the Carnegie Endowment for International Peace.
 In 2007, she conducted research and wrote a report for use by the U.S. Department of Defense and, in 2009, was awarded a research grant from the East-West Center under the “Asia Matters for America” project.
-She subsequently received a travel-to-collections grant from the Wu Family Foundation, became a Lecturer at Towson University (2011-2012), and was awarded a Council for International Educational Exchange (CIEE) grant to participate in faculty development summer seminar.
+She subsequently received a travel-to-collections grant from the Wu Family Foundation, was a Visiting Professor at Towson University (2011-2012), and was awarded a Council for International Educational Exchange (CIEE) grant to participate in faculty development summer seminar in Shanghai.

 Professor Christoff’s interests include pedagogy in Asian and Asian American studies.
 Special topics are migration and displacement, cultural preservation, social transformation, and the changing roles of women.
-Her research investigates Asia’s historical connections to America by examining the activities of diplomats, politicians, missionaries, military personnel, self-identified Asian Americans, travelers, journalists, students, scientists, and scholars.

 - “Key Statistics on Voting Behavior among Asian America,” East-West Center, (http://www.asiamattersforamerica.org/asia/key-statistics-on-voting-behavior-among-asian-americans, Nov 23, 2012)